 Safety and Security

-Cost of program is $350/week for a time period of 2-10 weeks between the dates of April 1st – July 31st.
+Cost of the program is $500/week for a time period of 2-10 weeks between the dates of April 1st – July 31st.

 It is unlikely that we will be able to grant scholarships for this program, but some work-trade options may be possible.